microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Creating my own extension

 Are you interested in creating your own extension?
-You can learn how to do this in the documentation, specifically check out the [documentation on contribution points](/docs/extensionAPI/extension-points.md).
+You can learn how to do this in the [extension documentation](/docs/extensions/overview.md), specifically check out the [documentation on contribution points](/docs/extensionAPI/extension-points.md).

 * configuration
 * commands